Tales of Old Grand-Daddy

-Tales of Old Grand-Daddy is the only studio album by Australian rock band Marcus Hook Roll Band, released in Australia in March 1974.
-The album is noted for being the recording debut of future AC/DC founders Angus Young and Malcolm Young.
+Tales of Old Grand-Daddy is the only studio album by Australian rock band Marcus Hook Roll Band, released in Australia in 11 March 1974.
+The album is noted for being the recording debut of Angus Young and Malcolm Young, who went on to global fame with AC/DC.

 Overview

-The group released Tales of Old Grand-Daddy in March 1974, which was originally issued only in Australia on Albert Productions/EMI.
+The group released Tales of Old Grand-Daddy in 11 March 1974, which was originally issued only in Australia on Albert Productions/EMI.
 Many of the details surrounding Tales of Old Grand-Daddy remain forgotten due to excessive alcohol consumption during the recording sessions.
 According to George Young, "We all got rotten (drunk) – except Angus, who was too young – and we spent a month in the studio boozing it up every night."
 The album features rhythm and lead guitar from both Malcolm and Angus Young, although whose parts are whose is a detail forgotten.
 Tales of Old Grand-Daddy was released in 1979 as Marcus Hook Roll Band with an extra track and new cover art in the United States on Capitol's "green label" budget series (#SN-11991); in the wake of Vanda & Young's Flash and the Pan album.
 They also released the lead single "Can't Stand the Heat" / "Moonshine Blues" in 1974.
 Tales of Old Grand-Daddy was re-issued in 1981, titled Full File, with two non-album singles added.
 A CD version of the album was also re-issued in 1994 through Albert Productions/Sony Music, and again on 2 June 2014, with two unreleased songs added.

+Track listing

+All tracks are written by Harry Vanda and George Young, except where noted.
+All song lengths are measured according to Spotify.